-It should be read along with Plymouth City Council's admissions documentation at Plymouth Schools Admissions
+It should be read along with Plymouth City Council's Starting School in Plymouth Booklet, its Co-ordinated Admissions Schemes, its Fair Access Protocol and its Education Transport Policy.

 Once an admissions policy is determined, it can't be amended except where it is permitted or required under the terms of the Admissions Code.
 Any amendments will be detailed in the Key Information section above.